 * Present and Future Airport Developments: The 'YQB 2018' Project is intended to double the Terminal area ('YQB 2018' incorporates 14 separate projects, including apron expansion, additional passenger loading bridges, de-icing center, on-Airport hotel, some IT programs and overhaul of electrical systems) - Terminal expansion's preparatory work took place Spring 2015 by moving underground infrastructure, and demolitions or relocations for new facilities.

 Upon project completion in 2018, the 'new' terminal will house more baggage carousels for international flights, have a more user-friendly customs area, an expanded food court & restaurant areas, four new gates, state-of-the-art curbside & loading zone; and an enlaged baggage area.
 Integrated new technologies will enhance passenger experience and speed up passenger processing.

 Currently, as the 'new terminal' part is to be attached to the northeast side of the 'old' terminal part, a section of the terminal will be out of service during construction.
-Also boarding gates in this area need to be moved - passenger access is by a temporary, but fully functional 165 meter long access corridor that leads to gates 33-35 until terminal completion in 2018.
-New emergency exit replaces the ones no longer accessible.
+Boarding gates in this area were moved - passenger access is by a temporary, but fully functional 165 meter long access corridor leading to gates 33-35 until terminal completion in 2018.
+New emergency exits replaces the ones no longer accessible.
 The northeast wall of the terminal is being demolished, replaced by a temporary wall.
 The work site has been fenced off until completion.